 People often joke about the impracticality of an English degree.
-After all, our major doesn’t teach us accounting or marketing or law or any of those hard skills the job market values.
-I poke fun as well — always with my tongue firmly planted in my cheek, of course — because I know our myriad of soft skills such as reading comprehension, analysis, empathy, and composition are the basis for all others.
+After all, our major doesn’t teach us accounting or engineering or law or any of those hard skills the job market values.
+Even I poke fun a bit — always with my tongue firmly planted in my cheek, of course — because I know our myriad of soft skills such as reading comprehension, analysis, empathy, and communication are the basis for all others.

 When my father died on March 25, 2011, one year ago today, everyone turned to the English major to write his eulogy.
 Understandably, my mother and my sister couldn’t get through such a speech.
 It was difficult for me as well, but I had my writing to support me.

 I’ve included the eulogy below as a remembrance for today.
 It was also the most difficult piece I had to craft in such a short time.
 After all, his passing wasn’t after a long battle with brain cancer.
 The cancer claimed him 17 days after diagnosis.
 I then had another seven to deal with my grief and come up with something memorable to say.

 Thank you, everyone, for coming today.
 For those of you who don’t know me, and those who I’m sure will come up later to say, “I haven’t seen you since you were yay high,” I’m Mike’s son Danny.
 I’m also a writer, so I’m sure you’ll understand how I feel more comfortable with the written word.

 I measure the success of a man’s life by the other lives he touched and the number of people who loved him.
 This metric is often hard to quantify, but looking over all of you who came today, I think that question answers itself.
 Even during the short time Dad was in the hospital, entourages upon entourages flowed through his room.
 The nurses had difficulty coming up with different ways to say, “Wow, it’s a party in here.”
 The number of people who cared was a testament to the person he was.